Selling on Etsy involves learning about its fees and how to create listings that stand out.

 - Every 30 days by default

 You can receive this verification code through an authenticator app on your Android or iOS device (recommended), a SMS text message, or through a phone call.
 Simply select the option that is best for you.
-Etsy will also provide you with a series of 9-digit codes that you should save in the case that you cannot access your 2FA device.
+Etsy will also provide you with a series of 9-digit codes that you should save in case you cannot access your 2FA device.

 Once you have saved your spare security codes to a safe place, click Open Your Shop to roll your store out to the public.

-Step 9: Customize Your Store
+Step 5: Customize Your Store

 Even though your store is live and all the technical pieces are in place, you aren’t done yet.
 Now it’s time to design the front end of your store.
 Your Etsy shop has its own landing page—where customers can view your products, learn more about you and your company, and read your store policies and updates.

-To start inputting your store customizations, navigate to your store manager, and select the edit icon next to the sales channel you want to customize.
+Navigate to your store manager, and select the edit icon next to the sales channel you want to customize.
 This will take you to your store customizations page, full of fields that you can fill out to add more color and life to your store appearance.

 Here are a few of the key areas that you can customize for your shop.